 COMPONENT/ DEFINITION TERM Action Actions are YAML snippets you can use to enrich the data specified by your workflow's data collection.
-TQO includes pre-seeded actions and allows you to install additional ones.
 See the About Actions topic for more information about actions.
 Activity Log TQO provides activity logs for workflows uploaded into TQO as well as those created in TQO.
 A workflow's activity log provides you with a summary of each manual or scheduled run of the workflow.
-This includes: · Date/time of the run · Run status at completion Data requested · Response received · Data enriched Activity Log - Workflow Built in TQO < Shodan test Disabled 🚺 Enab Activity Log Details Completed
+This includes: · Date/time of the run • Run status at completion · Data requested Response received Data enriched Activity Log - Workflow Built in TQO < Shodan test ie View Activity Log Activity Log Details